heimdal/heimdal/lib/asn1/README-X681.md

 ```

 The critical thing to understand is that our compiler automatically decodes
-(and encodes) `CHOICE`s' alternatives, but it does NOT do that for typed holes
+(and encodes) `CHOICE`s' alternatives, but it used to NOT do that for typed
-because it knows nothing about them.
+holes because it knows nothing about them.
+Now, however, our compiler can
+do this for typed holes provided the module specifies what the alternatives
+are.

 It would be nice if we could treat *all* typed holes like `CHOICE`s whenever
 the compiler knows the alternatives!

 And that's exactly what the ASN.1 IOS system makes possible.
 With ASN.1 IOS
-support, our compiler could automatically decode all the `Certificate`
+support, our compiler can automatically decode all the `Certificate`
 extensions, and all the distinguished name extensions it knows about.

 There is a fair bit of code in `lib/hx509/` that deals with encoding and